LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Results

+To provide an impression of the effect of different MMU specifications, an overall qualitative comparison between LC-SLab models for differently specified MMUs, as well as third-party products is provided in Figure \ref{fig:qualitative}.

-We first compare the different presented object-based methods for land cover classification.
-To this end we first compare their overall accuracies and the results' patch densities for the different MMUs and different dataset sizes.
-The summarized results are displayed in Figure \ref{fig:method_comparison_acc} and Figure \ref{fig:method_comparison_pd}, respectively.
-For more details, we refer to \ref{app:supplementary_material_for_method_comparison}.
+In addition, we compare the models' overall accuracies and the results' patch densities for the different MMUs.
+The summarized results are displayed in Figure \ref{fig:effect_of_mmu}.
+Additionally, we report the class-wise F1 scores and patch densities for the DeepLabV3 model in Figure \ref{fig:effect_of_mmu_class-wise}.
+For more detailed results, we refer to Appendix A.

-For most models, we generally observe that both overall accuracy and patch density decrease for higher MMUs.
+For most models, we observe that both overall accuracy and patch density decrease for higher MMUs.
 Especially, this is true for the models which perform well when no MMU is specified, such as DeepLabV3 and GUNet, which are the best overall performers.
 For these models, it is notable that patch density is already decreased by about half for most models even when prescribing a relatively modest MMU of $5px$ while the accuracy suffers by less than $1\%$.
-On the other hand, the small base models generally benefit from the specification of a MMU.
+On the other hand, the small base models generally benefit from the specification of a MMU also in terms of accuracy.

-The results are enforced by the qualitative comparison in Figure \ref{fig:qualitative}.
+These results are confirmed by the qualitative comparison in Figure \ref{fig:qualitative}.
 Especially, the results when a MMU is enforced are more semantically consistent, better adhere to object boundaries, and avoid isolated stray pixels.
 In the setting with a MMU of $40px$, however, we start to see that some objects such as patches of woodland in Figure \ref{fig:qualitative}(a) are no longer captured by the object definition.

-As mentioned above, this leads to a violation of the assumption that all pixels belonging to the same object share a land cover class which in turn negatively effects accuracy.
+Moreover, both accuracy and fragmentation greatly vary across land cover classes for the best-performing DeepLabV3 model.
+In particular, the highest F1 score is achieved for \textit{woodland} at over $80\%$ while the classes \textit{shrubland} and \textit{bare land} achieve F1 scores of only about 20\%.
+Regarding patch density, artificial land stands out as being the most fragmented land cover class while woodland and cropland exhibit the lowest patch densities.